votchallenge/website/contents/vot2017/participation.md

  * The real-time experiment requires running the tracker on a single machine (you can use multiple CPUs or GPU) on an i7 CPU or lower.
 Please, make sure that this is the hardware that you are using when running the tracker.
 Also, specify your hardware setup correctly when submitting the results.
  * Authors are required to help the VOT technical committee to reproduce their results.
 If the results cannot be reproduced by the VOT using the submitted code, the tracker will be removed from the paper.
- * The submission should contain all the results and the tracker code following a strict folder structure (available soon) that will enable us to automatically process the submission and re-produce the results.
-In case tracker uses a GPU, provide the GPU and CPU version.
+ * The submission should contain all the results and the tracker code following several requirements that will enable us to automatically process the submission and re-produce the results:
+   - ALL source code for the tracker must be included in the submission.
+   - ALL dependencies (operating system, installed libraries, Matlab/Python version, etc.) must be stated in a README file.
+   - There must be a single script to compile all binaries (called install.m (Matlab), or install.sh (others)).
+   - There must be a runfile for the tracker, that the toolkit can call to execute it. (basically what the toolkit generates for each tracker)
+   - In case tracker uses a GPU, provide the GPU and CPU version.
  * In the past year we have noticed attempts of intentionally reporting large bounding boxes to avoid resets.
 The VOT committee will analyze the submitted tracker outputs.
 If such or similar strategies are detected, the committee reserves the right to disqualify the tracker.

 ### Results paper co-authorship requirement